pranaysj/Balloon-Pop/README.md

 Simply update these variables in the Python script to tailor the game experience according to your preferences.

+#### (Note - Open the Python file in your editor, make the desired changes to the variables, and save the file.
+Once saved, you'll observe the modifications reflected in the game as well.)

 ## PlayFab Integration -